i. Technical analysis is a trading method of studying price only and predicting how it will move in the future.

 What is technical analysis?

 Technical analysis is a trading method through which traders seek to forecast the direction of prices.
-In this type of analysis, historical market data is analyzed in order to predict future prices by solely looking at the price charts of currencies.
+In this type of analysis, historical market data is analyzed to predict future prices by solely looking at the price charts of currencies.

 The effectiveness of technical analysis has never been questioned as certain tools of technical analysis have been used in other forms of trading analysis.